iotaledger/iota-wiki/shimmer/develop/what-is-shimmer/nodes/about-nodes.md

 ![About Nodes](/img/participate/banner/banner_about_nodes.png)

 The Shimmer network is consists of distributed interconnected computers, known as nodes which run the same [Hornet software](hornet.md).
-This gives nodes read and write access to [the Tangle](https://wiki.iota.org/shimmer/learn/tangle/), allows them to validate and store transactions issued by themselves or other nodes in the network.
+This gives nodes read and write access to [the Tangle](https://wiki.iota.org/shimmer/learn/tangle/), and allows them to validate and store transactions issued by themselves or other nodes in the network.
 Nodes are responsible for the following:

 ## Attaching new transactions to the Tangle